MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/calladextension.md

 ---
-title: CallAdExtension Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: CallAdExtension Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that specifies a click-to-call phone number to include in a text ad.
 ---
-# CallAdExtension Data Object
+# CallAdExtension Data Object - Campaign Management
 Defines an object that specifies a click-to-call phone number to include in a text ad.

 You can associate a call ad extension with one or more campaigns; however, a campaign can be associated with only one call ad extension.